Draft

 I do not notice social contagion.
 Social contagion feels like

-It is often asserted that friends and acquaintances have more similar beliefs and attitudes than do strangers; yet empirical studies disagree over exactly how much diversity of opinion exists within local social networks and, relatedly, how much awareness individuals have of their neighbors’ views.
+It is often asserted that friends and acquaintances have more similar beliefs and attitudes than do strangers; yet empirical studies disagree over exactly how much diversity of opinion exists within local social networks and, relatedly, how much awareness individuals have of their neighbours’ views.
 This article reports results from a network survey, conducted on the Facebook social networking platform, in which participants were asked about their own political attitudes, as well as their beliefs about their friends’ attitudes.
 Although considerable attitude similarity exists among friends, the results show that friends disagree more than they think they do.
 In particular, friends are typically unaware of their disagreements, even when they say they discuss the topic, suggesting that discussion is not the primary means by which friends infer each other’s views on particular issues.
 Rather, it appears that respondents infer opinions in part by relying on stereotypes of their friends and in part by projecting their own views.
 The resulting gap between real and perceived agreement may have implications for the dynamics of political polarization

-Some of our preferences clearly are pretty hard wired in and come from some other place (god? genes? zodiac?).
+Some of our preferences clearly are pretty hard-wired in and come from some other place (god? genes? zodiac?).
 We don’t really need to worry about THAT here though, because opinions are more like roller skates than sexual orientation.
 That is, they are more like fashion items than hard-wired choices.

 Antonio García Martínez, in The Holy Church of Christ Without Christ, belabours the point that faith-based engagement is how we predominantly engage with the world.
 Or, as Herbert Simon and Eliezer Yudkowsky could have co-authored, belief is how a heuristic feels from the inside.

 When it comes to statistics, we understand bucket models very well and have been working with them for a long time.
 This makes sense when you look at all the early successes of statistics in agriculture and industry going back more than a century.
-If you are trying to learn which breed of cow is best keep on your farm, then it makes sense to analyse cows in terms of which breed/bucket that cow comes from.2
+If you are trying to learn which breed of cow is best to keep on your farm, then it makes sense to analyse cows in terms of which breed/bucket that cow comes from.

 Social network models are much newer and less well understood, but they are also very important.
 A big example from recent history is epidemiology, the study of the spread of a disease.
 If I try to understand my risk of catching a disease by a bucket model, then I am throwing out much useful information.
-To work out my risk of catching COVID-19, for example, there is some information in which demographic bucket you can assign me to, but really, the most informative bit of information about my risk of catching COVID-19 is whether i have been in contact with someone else who was the disease.
+To work out my risk of catching COVID-19, for example, there is some information in which demographic bucket you can assign me to, but really, the most informative bit of information about my risk of catching COVID-19 is whether I have been in contact with someone else who has the disease.
 That is, COVID-19 spreads along certain connections in my social graph.

 And indeed we should expect the similarity to viruses to not be absolutely perfect for every possible idea.
 There is no literal physical bacterium or virus which transmits ideas around in little strands of RNA or DNA.

 OK, what exactly do I mean here by social contagion of beliefs?
 Do I mean that ideas are literally like viruses, and that there is some tiny molecule that carries belief from one person to another?
 Absolutely not.
 The ways that contagious beliefs are like contagious diseases is in their broad-brush behaviour.
 Ideas can rapidly spread from person to person, and the greater the contact the greater the potential is for transmission.
-If two groups are very separated they will not transmit ideas, and so on. ou get the idea.
+If two groups are very separated they will not transmit ideas, and so on.
+You get the idea.
 Opinions and viruses can both be described very well in terms of epidemiology.
-Just we understand how disease spreads by looking ant person-to-person contact, so do we with ideas.
+Just as we understand how disease spreads by looking at person-to-person contact, so do we with ideas.

 The overarching theme is that to understand why people believe things you need to see who they hang out with.